Knee Ligament Repair or Reconstruction

 You will be asked to sign a consent form that gives your permission to do the procedure.

 Read the form carefully and ask questions if something is not clear.

-- In addition to a complete medical history, your healthcare provider may perform a
+In addition to a complete health history, your healthcare provider may do a complete

-complete physical exam to ensure you are in good health before undergoing the procedure.
+physical exam.
+This is to make sure that you are in good health before having the

-You may undergo blood tests or other diagnostic tests.
+procedure.
+You may have blood tests or other diagnostic tests.

-You may receive a sedative prior to the procedure to help you relax.
-Because the sedative
+You may receive a sedative before the procedure to help you relax.
+You will need to

-You may meet with a physical therapist prior to your surgery to discuss rehabilitation.
+You may meet with a physical therapist before your surgery to discuss rehabilitation.

 from the hospital.